Summer garden for the soul

 Enjoy the gallery, purchase art

-“Buy now” buttons for paintings coming soon.
-For now, I invite the art lovers from Greater Toronto Area, Pickering, Ajax, Whitby and Oshawa to simply stop by at my November 23 and December 14 art shows.
+I took new photos recently, and I hope these images will look better and more balanced.
+I am working on a new reference booklet which will facilitate start-ups in watercolor painting.
+It will be available for download everywhere.
+I’d love to invite the art lovers and art collectors from Greater Toronto Area, Pickering, Ajax, Whitby and Oshawa to simply stop by at my November 23 and December 14 art shows.
 I am selling original art at my studio.
-Prints are available from third party sites.
+Prints are available from Fine Art America site.

 We will be painting orchids and roses, large size.
 Link to floral painting class: